-The Mimosa drink recipe is an old classic.
+The classic Mimosa drink recipe is an old standard cocktail.
 You may generally think of it as orange juice and champagne, but there’s actually a little bit more to it than that.

 Mimosa Drink Recipe